Ötzi: Clothes

+Shoes

+The shoes were waterproof and wide, seemingly designed for walking across the snow.
+They were constructed using bearskin for the soles, deer hide for the top panels, and a netting made of tree bark.
+Soft grass went around the foot and in the shoe, functioning like modern socks.

 The shoes have since been reproduced by a Czech academic, who said that "because the shoes are actually quite complex, I'm convinced that even 5,300 years ago, people had the equivalent of a cobbler who made shoes for other people".
 The reproductions were found to constitute such excellent footwear that a Czech company reportedly offered to purchase the rights to sell them.
 However, a more recent hypothesis by British archaeologist Jacqui Wood posits that Ötzi's shoes were actually the upper part of snowshoes.
 According to this theory, the item currently interpreted as part of a backpack is actually the wood frame and netting of one snowshoe and animal hide to cover the face.

+Analysis

 The leather loincloth and hide coat were made from sheepskin.
 Genetic analysis showed that the sheep species was nearer to modern domestic European sheep than to wild sheep; the items were made from the skins of at least four animals.
 Part of the coat was made from a domesticated goat belonging to a mitochondrial haplogroup (a common female ancestor) that inhabits central Europe today.
 The coat was made from several animals from two different species and was stitched together using hides.
 The leggings were made from domesticated goat leather.
 A similar set of 5,000-year-old leggings discovered in Schnidejoch, Switzerland, were made from goat leather as well.

 Irish and Italian researchers were able to undertake an analysis of the mitochondrial DNA from six different items of the body's clothing and published their findings in the journal Scientific Reports.
 These showed that the shoelaces were made from the European genetic population of cattle.
 The quiver was made from wild roe deer, and the fur hat was made from a genetic lineage of brown bear which lives in the region today.